Boot Camp: Understanding and Accessing Long-Term Supports & Services

 Long-term services and supports (LTSS) are vital to the quality of life and arguably, the civil and human rights of millions of Americans.
 Studies show that of persons turning age 65 today, more than 50% will need some form of LTSS in the future.
 In many cases, LTSS are funded through Medicaid, the quality and financing of which are largely dependent not only on Medicaid laws, but also policies and practices of the state Medicaid agency.
 Join Elizabeth Moran, Executive Director of The Arc of Colorado, for this overview and discussion of LTSS, who is entitled to them, and exploring the complex landscape of LTSS in both home and community-based services and institutional care.

-SSI and Medicaid and Their Role in Paying for LTSS
+Government Benefits and its Role in Paying for LTSS

 Christopher Smith